Tibor Tobak

 Tibor Tobak (1921 - 2001) was a World War II fighter pilot serving in the 3rd squadron of Hungarian 101.
 Honi Légvédelmi Vadászrepülő Osztály, who survived the war with two serious injuries and 4 confirmed and one unconfirmed aerial victories.
-In the 1980's he wrote a 300-page novel based on his notes, diaries and preserved personal letters.
+In the 1980s he wrote a 300-page novel based on his notes, diaries and preserved personal letters.
 The 1989 book titled "Pumas on the ground and in the air" was praised for style, thrill, as well as day-by-day documentary accuracy.
 However, the first edition, which was published months before the fall of the Berlin Wall, was still censored, and the final chapter which described the persecution of Puma pilots during Communism was entirely redacted.
 An extended, revised edition was published in 1991, now with the missing chapter included, followed by an ultimate edition with more details on later events in 1998.
 The book was subsequently translated to and published in French language after three Hungarian editions.
 An English translation is in the works as of June 2021.

 The publication of Tobak's Puma book sparked unexpectedly great public interest in the history of pre-1945 Hungarian aviation and air force, which was a strictly banned subject during the communist bloc era.
 Tibor Tobak quickly became the key personality representing and organizing veteran Hungarian military aviators.
 He wrote several more short stories commemorating the service of Hungarian bomber and aerial reconnaissance units in World War II.
 Most of these were published in a periodical by Hungarian aviators in exile, Kanadai Magyar Szárnyak (Hungarian Wings of Canada, 1974-2004) where he often used the pseudonym "Blue 19", and later the Hungarian aviation and war history magazine titled Top Gun (1990-2001).
 He was decorated and promoted to the rank of a colonel (retired) by the democratic government for his work in preserving an important part of Hungarian military history.